konraddre/openscore/README.md

 ## Further business solution information

 Additional documentation, including solution requirements and business revenue opportunities, has been approved by a Saïd Business School (University of Oxford) tutor and is available on request.
-For access or collaboration opportunities, please reach out via email: konrad.dro202@gmail.com.
+For access or collaboration opportunities, please reach out via Linkedin: https://www.linkedin.com/in/konrad-dro/.